China National Highways of Beijing

-The China National Highways of Beijing article focuses on Beijing, as a national transport hub, is the starting point for eleven of the twelve series-100 China National Highways.
-These are major (some toll) truck routes, primarily intended to connect Beijing with the rest of China.
+The China National Highways of Beijing article focuses on Beijing as a national transport hub and the starting point for eleven of the twelve series-100 China National Highways.
+These are major truck routes, some of which are toll roads, primarily intended to connect Beijing with the rest of China.

-China National Highway 112, despite being a series-100 China National Highway, does not begin Beijing, but begins in Gaobeidian and forms a long ring route.
+China National Highway 112, despite being a series-100 China National Highway, does not begin in Beijing but instead starts in Gaobeidian and forms a long ring route.

 The 'G' in front of the highway route numbers stands for 国 (pinyin: guó), meaning nation or country.

 Beijing routes

 The eleven China National Highway routes depart from Beijing in a spread of compass directions: